corno/bass-clarinet/README.md

 `onerror` (passed as argument to the constructor) - indication that something bad happened.
 The parser will continue as good as it can

-the data subscriber can be seen in the example code above:
+the data subscriber can be seen in the example code above

+# architecture

+The stack consists of the following chain:
+Stream -(string chunks)-> PreTokenizer -(PreToken's)-> Tokenizer -(Token's)-> Parser -(BodyEvent)-> ParserEventConsumer -(Resulting Type)-> ...

+PreTokens are low level token parts.
+For example `BlockCommentBegin`

+Tokens are higher level.
+For example `BlockComment`

+an example of a BodyEvent is `OpenArray`

 # roadmap